Mantle cell lymphoma: Pathogenesis

 A defining characteristic of MCL is mutation and overexpression of cyclin D1, a cell cycle gene, that contributes to the abnormal proliferation of the malignant cells.
 MCL cells may also be resistant to drug-induced apoptosis, making them harder to cure with chemotherapy or radiation.
 Cells affected by MCL proliferate in a nodular or diffuse pattern with two main cytologic variants, typical or blastic.
 Typical cases are small to intermediate-sized cells with irregular nuclei.
 Blastic (aka blastoid) variants have intermediate to large-sized cells with finely dispersed chromatin, and are more aggressive in nature.
 The tumor cells accumulate in the lymphoid system, including lymph nodes and the spleen, with non-useful cells eventually rendering the system dysfunctional.
 MCL may also replace normal cells in the bone marrow, which impairs normal blood cell production.

 Diagnosis

-Diagnosis generally requires stained slides of a surgically removed part of a lymph node.
-Other methods are also commonly used, including cytogenetics and fluorescence in situ hybridization (FISH).
-Polymerase chain reaction (PCR) and CER3 clonotypic primers are additional methods, but are less often used.

-The immunophenotype profile consists of CD5+ (in about 80% of cases), CD10-/+, and it is usually CD5+ and CD10-.
-CD20+, CD23-/+ (though plus in rare cases).
-Generally, cyclin D1 is expressed.
-Cyclin D1-negative mantle cell lymphoma can be diagnosed by detecting the SOX11 marker.
-The workup for mantle cell lymphoma is similar to the workup for many indolent lymphomas and certain aggressive lymphomas.

-Mantle cell lymphoma is a systemic disease with frequent involvement of the bone marrow and gastrointestinal tract (generally showing polyposis in the lining).
-There is also a not-uncommon leukemic phase, marked by its presence in the blood.
-For this reason, both the peripheral blood and bone marrow are evaluated for the presence of malignant cells.
-Chest, abdominal, and pelvic CT scans are routinely performed.

-Since mantle cell lymphoma may present a lymphomatous polyposis coli and colon involvement is common, colonoscopy is considered a routine part of the evaluation.
-Upper endoscopy and neck CT scan may be helpful in selected cases.
-In some patients with the blastic variant, lumbar puncture is done to evaluate the spinal fluid for involvement.